lyakyb/youngbin-kim.com/src/content/experiences/universe.md

 Also worked on implementing a new feature that got lost during co-op student transition before and only had the initial stage of the feature implemented.
 The feature was to allow users to generate a csv report from PostgreSQL DB to their needs (i.e. filtering) and to be emailed to the user on the days they desire.

+Paired up with other developers during monthly hackathons and created a Slack bot that posts the list of all events at Budweiser Stage and RBC Echo Beach in that week, and a Github repository finder that prints out the name of the repository given a route(url).

 #### Tech Stacks
 - Ruby on Rails/Sidekiq
 - Javascript(ES6)/React/ReduxSaga